From man awk

 To get the minor version:

-awk -F. '{print $2}' <<< $version
+awk -F. '{ print $2 }' <<< $version

 Patch version

-And to get the patch version:
+To get the patch version:

-awk -F. '{print $3}' <<< $version
+awk -F. '{ print $3 }' <<< $version

 Pre-release version

-What about the pre-release version?
+What about the pre-release version alpha.4

-awk -F- '{print $NF}' <<< $version
+awk -F- '{ print $NF }' <<< $version

-Here, $NF
+$NF

 refers to the total number of fields (which is 2 in this case).